iluwatar/java-design-patterns/adapter/README.md

 }
 ```

-And captain expects an implementation of `RowingBoat` interface to be able to move
+And captain expects an implementation of the `RowingBoat` interface to be able to move

 ```java
 public class Captain {